openstack-archive/senlin/doc/source/developer/policies/affinity_v1.rst

 "``count``" input if there is one.
 The policy is also designed to parse a cluster resize request and see if there are new nodes to be created.

-After validating the ``count`` value, the deletion policy proceeds to update the ``data`` property of the action with node placement data.
+After validating the ``count`` value, the affinity policy proceeds to update the ``data`` property of the action with node placement data.
 For example:

 ::